-In 2013, Barbara entered the Botswana Wildlife Artist of the Year competition, hosted by Cameras for Conservation (www.camerasforconservation.com) for the first time.
-Her entry was selected as the Overall Winner.
-In 2014, she entered two paintings in the same competition.
-“Hope?” was selected as the Winner in the endangered category.
+Barbara twice entered and won the Botswana Wildlife Artist of the Year competition, hosted by Cameras for Conservation (www.camerasforconservation.com).
+She won in 2013 with ‘Wild dog Dawn.’
+In 2014, she entered two paintings in the competition.
+‘Hope?’ was selected as the Winner in the endangered category.
 It was donated and auctioned to raise funds for rhino conservation.
-“The Beautiful Time of the Day” won overall first place.
+‘The Beautiful Time of the Day’ won overall first place.

 Barbara moved to New Zealand in 2019.
-She decided that it was time to re -image her art work.
+She decided that it was time to re-imagine her art work.
 She took 3 months off from painting and spent time dreaming and thinking about what she would paint if she could paint absolutely anything she wanted to.
-Years ago she had visited the Tate Modern.
-She didn’t like much of the work, but loved a small surreal Salvadore Dali piece called Narcissus.
-Many strands lead her to think about painting surreal art (including a suggestion from her husband that she add a fire hydrant to her wildlife art to make it more interesting (they are still married)).
+Years ago she had visited the Tate Modern and loved a small surreal Salvadore Dali painting called ‘Narcissus’.
+Many strands led her to think about painting surreal art (including a suggestion from her husband that she add a fire hydrant to her wildlife art to make it more interesting (they are still married)).

 Barbara’s medium of choice is oil paint on canvas.
 She loves colour – both rich, vibrant colours, and delicate, muted colours.
 She uses colour like a language, both powerful and nuanced.